 This recipe calls for 1 cup each of frozen strawberries and frozen raspberries.
 I buy frozen berries at Trader Joe’s.
 Frozen berries are typically very high quality and because they are frozen you get that nice crunchy cool texture that you could only otherwise get by adding crushed ice.
 However, since you’re using frozen berries, you don’t need the ice, which when it warms up would dilute your smoothie.

-The combination of the frozen berries (slightly warmed in the microwave so that they are not just frozen bricks) and the yogurt yields a creamy cool smoothie with the best texture.
+The combination of the frozen berries and the yogurt yields a creamy cool smoothie with the best texture.

 Smoothie Bowl Servings

 This makes enough for 2 large servings or 4 smaller servings.
-When I make this its enough for me to have a large serving and for the kids to each have an appropriate child sized serving.
+When I make this it is enough for me to have a large serving and for the kids to each have an appropriate child-sized serving.
 If making it just for yourself, use one 5.3oz cup of yogurt and ½ cup each of frozen raspberries and strawberries.

 Granola: Homemade vs. Store Bought

-I make homemade granola every 1-2 weeks.
-For the recipe, click here.
+I make Maple Pecan Granola every 1-2 weeks.
 We eat this granola almost every weekday and it keeps us full all morning and helps us to feel lighter and full of energy throughout the day.
 I really notice the difference if I have granola with a raspberry smoothie bowl or yogurt vs. store-bought cereal or granola.
-All the sugar from store bought cereal makes me feel sluggish.
+All the sugar from store-bought cereal makes me feel sluggish.

 Raspberry Smoothie Bowl